Sean Rad

-Sean Rad (born May 22, 1986) is an American entrepreneur and co-founder of the dating app Tinder.
-Rad launched Tinder in 2012 and by 2014 the company was recording one billion "swipes" a day.
+Sean Rad (born May 22, 1986) is an American entrepreneur, best known for being the co-founder of Tinder.
+Rad launched Tinder in 2012 and, by 2015, Tinder was the top grossing app in 99 countries.
+By 2017, Tinder became the highest grossing app in Apple's App Store.

-Rad holds 9 patents for his work, including the patent for Tinder's "double opt-in" system, in which users must match before they can exchange messages.
+Rad holds 15 patents for his work, including the patent for Tinder's "double opt-in" system, in which users must match before they can exchange messages.

 In 2017, Rad left Tinder over a valuation dispute with Tinder's parent company, IAC/Match Group.
-In 2018, Rad and Tinder's founding team filed a $2 billion dollar lawsuit against IAC.
-In 2022, the lawsuit was settled for $441 million dollars.
+In 2018, Rad and Tinder's founding team filed a $2 billion lawsuit against IAC.
+In 2022, the lawsuit was settled for $441 million.

 Early life and career

 Rad was born in Los Angeles, California to an Iranian Jewish family.
 His parents emigrated from Iran in the 1970s.
 He has a large family with 12 uncles and aunts and 42 first cousins.

 Rad attended private school.
-During high school he founded a band and interned for an entertainment manager.
+During high school, he founded a band and interned for an entertainment manager.
 He later decided that being an artist wasn't for him.

-In 2004, at 18 years old, Rad enrolled at the University of Southern California (USC).
+In 2004, Rad enrolled at the University of Southern California (USC).
 That same year, he started his first company, Orgoo, a unified messaging and video communications platform.
-Rad leveraged a network of University of Southern California (USC) computer science students to help him build the Orgoo technology.
+Rad leveraged a network of USC computer science students to help him build the Orgoo technology.
 In 2006, Rad left USC to pursue his business ventures.